diceroll123/dti.py/README.md

 An async API wrapper for Dress To Impress written in Python.

 Some notes:
-- *For the time being*, there are no front-facing docs for this beyond some light commenting in the code itself
+- *For the time being*, there are no front-facing docs for this beyond docstrings in the code itself
 - Breaking changes are very likely to happen until this lib + DTI2020 are considered stable
 - Until the lib is stable, I may push code with little-to-no decent commit messages 🤪